 Facing solar thermal collectors true south at a 45º pitch is ideal, but if they face a generally southern direction at a pitch of 30º to 60º the system will still achieve nearly 85% efficiency.
 Collectors can also be mounted on a south-facing wall or on the ground close to the house if suitable roof space isn’t available.

-Supplenergy™ residential systems come in two sizes: > > Both systems offer performance, reliability, and value backed by customer support.
-They come complete with a > comprehensive Installation, Operation, and Maintenance Manual and have a lifespan of 30+ years!
-That’s double the > lifespan of a standard gas or electric water heater.
-All solar water heating systems need to be checked and maintained, > but when properly installed they operate reliably for decades. > > Utility companies either burn coal and gas or use nuclear energy to produce the electricity that heats most household > water.
+Supplenergy™ residential systems come in two sizes:

+Both systems offer performance and value.
+They come complete with a comprehensive Installation, Operation, and Maintenance Manual and have a lifespan of 30+ years!
+That’s double the lifespan of a standard gas or electric water heater.
+All solar water heating systems need to be checked and maintained, but when properly installed they operate reliably for decades.

+Utility companies either burn coal and gas or use nuclear energy to produce the electricity that heats most household water.
 That results in CO2 and other greenhouse gas emissions, acid rain, and increasing stockpiles of nuclear waste.